cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 **Day 5 Windows Server 2022 (RDP) install**

-  I started by deploying a new server, opting for the "Cloud Compute - Shared CPU" configuration.
-I selected the same data center location as my Elastic server and used the "Windows Standard 2022" image.
+  * Started by deploying a new server with the "Cloud Compute - Shared CPU" configuration.
+  * Selected the same data center location as my Elastic server.
+  * Choose the "Windows Standard 2022" image for the server.
+  * Enhanced security by updating my network diagram:
-    * To improve security, I updated my network diagram so that both the Windows and Ubuntu servers are positioned outside the Virtual Private Cloud (VPC).
-This setup creates a layer of protection, ensuring that if either of these servers is compromised, it won’t expose critical systems like the Fleet Server, Elastic & Kibana, or the OS Ticket system
+  * Positioned both Windows and Ubuntu servers outside the Virtual Private Cloud (VPC).
+  * This setup adds a layer of protection, ensuring that if either server is compromised, critical systems like the Fleet Server, Elastic & Kibana, and the OS Ticket system remain unaffected.

 ![image](https://github.com/user-attachments/assets/440fa212-dc92-4a0e-acbc-00ab5d9c5851)